 This is a photography tour for travellers with a range of photographic interests and skills.
 Robert has highly developed coaching and mentoring skills so he can respond to individual needs.
 Mostly we stay in each location for two or three nights so we can focus our energy on exploring the nearby villages.
 It will be fascinating to reflect upon the cross-cultural experiences within and between these villages as well as between the Miao, Dong and Han peoples and ourselves.

-Alternatively, for more information, follow this link to Tours Abroad China
+For more information, follow this link to Tours Abroad China

 Basha villagers have maintained a strong link to their ancient traditional Miao practices and their wooden homes on stilts cascade down the hillside.
 Here we will commission a performance as well as a portrait shoot.
 We should come away with some fine images.